Farfurix/Generating-input-data/README.md

 ## Usage

-Use the `npm test` script to run all tests in all locally installed browsers.
+The included `test` script executes the tests from the repo in all the browsers you have installed.

 ```sh
 npm test